-Apply to the PhD program in Biomedical Sciences at the University of Connecticut Health Center using the following link: Biomedical Sciences Program (University of Connecticut Health Center).
+Apply to the PhD program in Biomedical Sciences at UConn Health using the following link: Biomedical Sciences Program (UConn Health).

 The application deadline is December 15.
 Cell Analysis and Modeling should be indicated as the area of interest on the application.
 Individuals interested in this program should also submit a letter of interest in the Cell Analysis and Modeling program to:

 Center for Cell Analysis and Modeling